 The Clinical Research Unit (CRU) supports observational and interventional trials including the management of subject enrollment and consent, regulatory requirements, clinical data collection, and biospecimens.
 The CRU supports the Department of Surgery’s partnered research across the rare disease space, with a specific focus in pediatric brain tumors, epilepsy and fetal birth defects such as craniofacial abnormalities.

-In collaboration with the CHOP Biorepository Core and the Department of Pathology, under the leadership of Mariarita Santi, MD, PhD, the Biospecimen Research Unit (BRU) is responsible for the standardized collection, processing, management, and distribution of samples for research
+In collaboration with the CHOP Biorepository Core and the Department of Pathology, under the leadership of Mariarita Santi, MD, PhD, the Biospecimen Research Unit (BRU) is responsible for the standardized collection, processing, management and distribution of samples for research and discovery.

-The Strategic Coordination Unit (SCU) provides key expertise in communications, business, financial and grant management, program and project management, strategic planning, operational infrastructure development, human resources, team development, and coordinates the execution of over 80 material transfer agreements, data disclosures, data use agreements, contracts,
+The Strategic Coordination Unit (SCU) provides support for communication, creative services, financial and grant management, program and project management, strategic planning, operational infrastructure development, human resources and team development.
+The SCU additionally coordinates the execution of over 80 material transfer agreements, data disclosures, data use agreements, contracts and agreements.